Azure/azure-libraries-for-java/README.md

 <li><a href="https://github.com/Azure-Samples/app-service-java-scale-web-apps-on-linux">Scale Web apps</a></li>
 <li><a href="https://github.com/Azure-Samples/app-service-java-manage-storage-connections-for-web-apps-on-linux">Manage storage connections for Web apps</a></li>
 <li><a href="https://github.com/Azure-Samples/app-service-java-manage-data-connections-for-web-apps-on-linux">Manage data connections (such as SQL database and Redis cache) for Web apps</a></li>
+<li><a href="https://github.com/Azure-Samples/app-service-java-access-key-vault-convenience-for-web-apps-on-linux">Safegaurd Web app secrets in Key Vault on Linux</a></li>
 </ul></td>
   </tr>